airpair/creating-container-components-part-2-angular-1-directives/post.md

 ```

-Aside from some error-checking/validation **TODO**, this is all the processing we have to do.
+Aside from some error-checking/validation, this is all the processing we have to do.

 ### The transclude function